camperking/mitm-proxy/readme.md

 ## mitm proxy in pure rust

-The code is a complete mess with hundreds of unwraps but right now its just a proof of concept.
-First you would have to create a new certificate authority and import it into your browser.
-I have tested it with Firefox.
+The code is a complete mess, so right now its just a proof of concept.
+This code is actually three months old.
+I would do things differently now.
+Tested with Firefox

 first create a new certificate authority

 ` cargo run --example gen_ca_cert`

+import ` cert.pem ` as a new certificate authority in your browser

+set browser proxy to localhost:9000 and allow https via proxy

 then run the example

 ` cargo run --example events `